Thousands of the ULC Ministries's ministers fulfill both military and ministerial duties.

 The Universal Life Church Ministries is renowned for helping everyday citizens of the United States and other countries become legally ordained online through its fast, free and easy online ordination process.
 These ordinations, which last a lifetime, allow anyone in the world to perform legally-recognized marriage, baptismal and burial ceremonies in most US states and counties.

 What many of the hundreds of thousands of ULC Ministries ministers probably don't know is that online ordination through the ULC is just as popular with the servicemen and servicewomen of the US Military as it is with civilians.
 To date, the ULC Ministries has proudly ordained more than 4300 soldiers, sailors, and airmen.
-These soldiers signed up with the ULC Ministries for a variety of reasons, much like their civilian counterparts, but share a common theme: the Universal Life Church Ministries's ordination allows them to provide useful services which they might not be able to perfom without it.
+These soldiers signed up with the ULC Ministries for a variety of reasons, much like their civilian counterparts, but share a common theme: the Universal Life Church Ministries's ordination allows them to provide useful services which they might not be able to perform without it.

 The most basic duty the ULC Ministries's military ministers provide for their comrades-in-arms and civilian relations is that of a wedding officiant.